KevinMoonLab/Nexarag/README.md

 # Pull Ollama Models
 ## Linux/WSL
-Models can be pulled through the command line and will be stored on the volume specified by the `OLLAMA_VOLUME` environment variable.
+Models can be pulled through the command line in the `ollama` Docker container.

 ```
 docker exec -it nexarag.ollama /bin/bash